silversub/terraform/provider/classic-infrastructure-resources.md

 Provides a resource for local load balancer services.
 This allows local load balancer services to be created, updated, and deleted.

-For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs ](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_Application_Delivery_Controller_LoadBalancer_Service).
+For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_Application_Delivery_Controller_LoadBalancer_Service).

 ### Sample Terraform code
 {: #lb-service-sample}